pallets/flask/docs/tutorial/dbcon.rst

 Step 4: Database Connections
 ----------------------------

+Let's continue building our code in the `flaskr.py` file.
+(scroll to the end of the page for a Hint)

 You currently have a function for establishing a database connection with `connect_db`, but by itself, it is not particularly useful.
 Creating and closing database connections all the time is very inefficient, so you will